 Argh!
 It can’t really get much worse than running into an unknown error like that.
 When you see something like this, you know it is time to look for an alternative.

-Considering the limitations and challenges associated with Salesforce's native integration tools, it is worth exploring alternative approaches that offer more streamlined and reliable integration options.
-The best way to is to find a third-party integration tool specifically designed for Salesforce and SharePoint integration.
+Considering the limitations and challenges that we have seen above, it is worth exploring alternatives, namely third-party integration tools specifically designed for Salesforce and SharePoint integration.

 Moreover, when the service finds two documents with the same name at the same location on Salesforce, it creates two documents on SharePoint, and it adds a suffix that allows both files to exist on SharePoint.